Whether it’s for medical or recreational purposes, the notoriety of the cannabis industry has grown higher than its customers.

 According to the NIDA, THC can increase appetite and reduce nausea.
 It may also decrease pain, inflammation (swelling and redness), and muscle control problems.

 Unlike THC, CBD doesn’t make people “high,” according to the NIDA.
 These drugs aren’t popular for recreational use because they aren’t intoxicating.
-It may be useful in reducing pain and inflammation, controlling epileptic seizures, and possibly even treating mental illness and addictions.
+CBD Oil is useful in reducing pain and inflammation, controlling epileptic seizures, and possibly even treating mental illness and addictions.

 Another plant that is part of the cannabis family that is often overlooked is industrial hemp.
 According to the Agricultural Marketing Resource Center, hemp is different from the marijuana plant because it is high in fiber and low in THC so it does not have any psychoactive effect to it.